The music photography magazine gallery of

 EK OK Ltd

-Words and The Jesus and Mary Chain Tokyo concert pictures by Aki Fujita Taguchi.
-Proofreading by Yosuke Taguchi
+Concert pictures by Aki Fujita Taguchi / Proofreading by Yosuke Taguchi